How to rebuild your credit

 4. Become an authorized user

 If you have a loved one or someone you trust with good credit scores, they can add you as an authorized user to their account.
 This allows you to make purchases on their card account.
 The primary account holder is ultimately responsible for payments.
 And their responsible use can help rebuild your credit and boost your scores.
-Plus, there’s generally no credit check or need to apply in order to be an authorized user.
+Plus, there’s generally no credit check or need to apply to be an authorized user.

 Be sure to check with the card issuer to see how they handle reporting authorized users to credit agencies.